What to see in Malta: 20 things not to miss

 8. Things to see in Malta – Temples of Mnajdra and Hagar Qim

-Not far from the Blue Grotto, there are two of the most beautiful and evocative temples you can find on these islands: Mnajdra and Hagar Qim.
-They stand on a hill near the village of Qrendi and are the oldest prehistoric temples discovered to date.
-Their construction dates back to 5000 years ago or 3600 years before Christ.
-I recommend you to visit the Temples because they are impressive, also seen where they stand they have a magnificent view from which you can take a lot of beautiful pictures!
+Not far from the Blue Grotto, there are two of the most beautiful and impressive temples you can find on these islands: Mnajdrae Hagar Qim.
+They stand on a hill near the village of Qrendi and are the oldest prehistoric temples discovered so far.
+Their construction dates back to 5,000 years ago or 3600 years before Christ.
+I recommend a visit to the Temples because they are impressive, plus given where they stand they also have a magnificent view from which you can take a lot of nice pictures!
 Also interesting is the museum where they explain how they were built and their purpose.
-In fact these temples were very complex astronomical calendars.
-They marked both Equinoxes and Solstices and the phases of the moon.
-If you are wondering what to see in Malta, this is definitely a “must do”!
+In fact, these temples were very complex astronomical calendars.
+They marked both Equinoxes Solstices and the phases of the moon.
+If you are wondering what to see in Malta, this is definitely a ‘must do’!

 9. Sliema

-the City of Sliema (yes I know it is a separate city) is the tourist centre of the island.
-It is that place so loved by tourists where you can find shopping streets, restaurants, shopping centres and many hotels where you can sleep.
-It is located halfway between San Julian and Valletta and is a favourite place for tourists and expats alike.
-The nightlife is not as intense as in San Julian but it is still very interesting.
-Let’s say that in Sliema you go to dinner… and then you continue to San Julian to drink, dance and have fun.
+the City of Sliema (yes I know you can’t tell it’s a separate city) is the tourist centre of the island.
+It is that place so loved by tourists where you can find shopping streets, restaurants, shopping centres and plenty of hotels where you can sleep.
+It is located halfway between San Julian and Valletta and is a favourite spot for tourists and expatriates.
+The nightlife is not as intense as in San Julian, but it is still very interesting.
+Let’s say you go to Sliema for dinner… and then continue to San Julian for drinks, dancing and fun.

 Conspicuous - Malta